Top Oncologists for Mesothelioma

 Peritoneal mesothelioma patients often live significantly longer than pleural mesothelioma patients.
 Surgery plays a major role in long-term survival.

-The most successful treatment for this mesothelioma type is a combination of surgery and heated chemotherapy.
-Surgical oncologists with experience in treating peritoneal mesothelioma are best equipped to perform this procedure.
+The most successful treatment is a combination of surgery and heated chemotherapy.
+Surgical oncologists who treat peritoneal mesothelioma are best equipped to perform this procedure.

 Oncologists are an essential part of a multidisciplinary team of cancer doctors.
 They are the doctors who deliver a cancer diagnosis and recommend treatment options.
 They help coordinate care across multiple disciplines.